 Honestly, so many of our customers do an incredible job with their peer-to-peer events.
 We wish we could show you ALL of them, but for the sake of time, we’ve compiled a few of our favorites.
-Check out why they work and potentially gain inspiration for your next event!
+Check out these examples of in-person and virtual peer-to-peer fundraising events, and potentially gain inspiration for your next event!

 Before we get into what this event is, let’s take a moment to appreciate this fundraising goal success!

 254%!
 Seeing organizations that max out their original fundraising goal makes our hearts explode with joy.

 Why we love it: Besides the incredible fundraising goal that was met, we love seeing those fundraising thermometers.
 The name of the event gives potential attendees a clear idea that it’s a food-based event and the event page is great in that it’s straight to the point with high-quality images.
 High-quality images make such a difference on your form.
 If it appears professional, you’re likely to gain lots of traction.
 All proceeds from this event go towards assisting those with Pulmonary Fibrosis and continued medical research to find a cure.